bduggan/raku-webservice-overpass/README.md

     method query($data) returns Str

-This method sends a query to the Overpass API and returns the result.
+Send a query and return the result (as a string).

-The `$data` parameter should be a string containing the query to be executed.
+The `$data` parameter should be a complete overpass query.

+The format of the response depends on the first line of the query (csv, json etc).
+No parsing is currently done by this module.

 ATTRIBUTES
 ==========